nnsW3/octane/README.md

 ### Example app

-[octane-demo](https://github.com/sevazhidkov/octane-demo) is an open source app that showcases various types of gasless transactions using Octane:
+[octane-demo](https://github.com/sevazhidkov/octane-demo) is an open-source app that showcases various types of gasless transactions using Octane:
 * gasless token transfer (equivalent to any other simple transaction)
 * transaction sponsorship for authorized users, including limits and usage of octane-core
 * gasless swaps from tokens to SOL